 This number can range from one to the maximum number of timelevels for the group, as specified in the group definition in its interface.ccl file.
 If this maximum number is one, the timelevel specification can be omitted from the STORAGE statement.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
 The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
-In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.

-TRIGGERS TRIGGERS is used when the routine is registered at ANALYSIS.
+TRIGGERS is used when the routine is registered at ANALYSIS.
 This is a special time bin; a routine registered here will only be called if one of the variables from a group in TRIGGERS is due for output.
 (A routine without TRIGGERS declaration will always be called.)